rogeredthat/gokulkrishh.github.io/_posts/2017-02-01-how-to-setup-webpack-2.md

 module: {
   rules: [
     {
-      test: /\.js$/, //Check for all js files
+      test: /\.js$/, // Check for all js files
       use: [{
         loader: 'babel-loader',
         options: { presets: ['es2015'] }